kienstra/widget-live-editor/readme.txt

 == Upgrade Notice ==

+= 1.0.3 =
+Must have at least WordPress 4.0 to update.
+Stability fix.
+Compatible with WordPress 4.1.

 = 1.0.2 =
-Must have WordPress 4.0 to update.
+Must have WordPress at least 4.0 to update.
 Bug fix for image size in Internet Explorer and Firefox.

 = 1.0.1 =